 Comparing Pothos and TypeGraphQL: Two Schema Builders for TypeScript

 In the world of GraphQL, building schemas is a crucial step in creating robust and scalable APIs.
-Two popular schema builders for TypeScript are Pothos and TypeGraphQL.
+With TypeScript being a popular choice for building GraphQL APIs, two popular schema builders stand out: Pothos and TypeGraphQL.
 While both libraries share some similarities, they approach schema building from different angles.
-In this article, we’ll delve into the features, use cases, and methodologies of both libraries to help you decide which one is best suited for your next project.

 What is Pothos?